rajneeshniraj/rajneeshniraj/README.md

 - 👋 Hi, I’m @rajneeshniraj
 - 👀 I’m interested in ML/AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python,ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects related to Data Analytics
-- 📫 How to reach me ...
+- 📫 How to reach me 'rajneeshniraj@gmail.com'

 <!---
 rajneeshniraj/rajneeshniraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.